The basics of batteries and battery monitoring

 There are a number of different types of batteries, but most are all based on same lead-acid chemistry, where the battery contains lead plates, lead oxide plates and sulfuric acid (electrolyte).

-There are other types of battery chemistry available for; market, but since these are the most common 3, we have covered them above.
+There are other types of battery chemistry available at market, but since these are the most common 3, we have covered them above.

 It is important not to mix battery types if more than one battery is required, and they should be placed in the same surrounding environment; if they are from the same battery bank.